Buchanan-High-School/web-programming-2425/css/ex01/instructions.md

 <link href="style.css" rel="stylesheet" />
 ```

 The `href` and `rel` attributes are required. `href` tells the browser where to find the style file and the `rel` attribute tells it what kind of information it holds.
-Put the code sample above into the `<head>` element of `index.html`, save it, and then open it in the browser.
+Put the code sample above into the `<head>` element of `index.html`, save it, and then open the HTML page in the browser.

 ## CSS rules

 CSS is a list of rules for your web page.
-These rules are part of the open web standard and have changed significantly in the last five years to allow web developers to achieve layouts and styles that were not possible before.
-The CSS below will select every `paragraph` element on the page and change its color to red:
+The CSS below will select every `paragraph` element on the page and change its font color to red:

 ```css
 p {